rkwm713/powerup/README.md

 ### Common Issues

-**Timer not starting:**
+**Dashboard not loading:**
 - Check browser console for JavaScript errors
+- Verify server is running and accessible
-- Ensure Power-Up is properly loaded
+- Ensure Power-Up is properly installed

 **Reports not sending:**
 - Verify email configuration in environment variables
-- Check server logs for email sending errors
+- Check server logs for email errors
-- Confirm SMTP settings are correct
+- Confirm SMTP settings and app password

-**Data not saving:**
+**Missing board data:**
+- Use "Refresh Data" button to reload board information
+- Check if cards have been moved or modified recently
-- Ensure Trello Power-Up has proper permissions
+- Verify Power-Up permissions in Trello

+**Settings not saving:**
 - Check browser network tab for API errors

-**Server not starting:**
-- Verify all environment variables are set
+- Verify server connectivity
-- Check for port conflicts
-- Ensure all dependencies are installed
+- Ensure board permissions are correct

+## 🎯 Best Practices

+### Workflow Setup
+1. **Configure Trigger Lists**: Set up lists that represent completed work
+2. **Train Team Members**: Ensure everyone understands how card movements are tracked
+3. **Regular Monitoring**: Use the dashboard regularly to monitor team productivity

-### Debug Mode
+### Report Management
-Set `NODE_ENV=development` to enable detailed logging.
+1. **Set Appropriate Email**: Use a team email or manager email for reports
+2. **Review Daily Reports**: Use automated reports to track daily progress
+3. **Generate Manual Reports**: Create ad-hoc reports for meetings or reviews

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test thoroughly with board-wide scenarios
 5. Submit a pull request

 ## License